Euro zone yields hold steady as data paints patchy economic picture | Business

 Euro zone yields hold steady as data paints patchy economic picture

-The yield on the 10-year German Bund, the benchmark for the European periphery, was at 2.47%, up nearly one basis point (bp) on the day, and Italy's 10-year yield, the benchmark for the European periphery was up 2 bps at 4.12%.
+The yield on the 10-year German Bund, the benchmark for the European periphery, was at 2.46%, flat on the day, and Italy's 10-year yield, the benchmark for the European periphery was also flat at 4.11%.
 The day's main scheduled release in Europe showed manufacturing activity across the euro zone contracted in July at the fastest pace since the COVID pandemic cemented its grip on the world, matching earlier flash readings.

 The day's main scheduled release in Europe showed manufacturing activity across the euro zone contracted in July at the fastest pace since the COVID pandemic cemented its grip on the world, matching earlier flash readings.
 Complicating the picture, German unemployment fell unexpectedly in July, showing resilience in the labour market.

 U.S. activity data later in the day will also be closely watched.
 The shorter end of the European curve was going nowhere fast.
-The German two-year yield was flat at 3.20% and the Italian two-year yield was down nearly 1 bp at 3.70%.
+The German two-year yield was one basis point lower at 3.19% and the Italian two-year yield was down nearly 1 bp at 3.70%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)